 But packing lifetime is around short 6 months and construction is around 35 years.
-So major producing of plastic waste is through package plastic.
+So major production of plastic waste is through package plastic.

-She addressed about microplastic and the plastic accumulation in oceans.
+She addressed the issue of microplastic and plastic accumulation in oceans.

 “Plastic production has been constantly increasing.
 In just five years, the global plastic production increased from 300 million metric tonnes to 360 million metric tonnes.”

-“Also, to understand marine pollution it is important to study the terrestrial aquatic systems like rivers and other water bodies,” she ended the speech with it.
+“Also, to understand marine pollution it is important to study the terrestrial aquatic systems like rivers and other water bodies,” she ended the speech with this.

 I asked around my colleague’s group on their thoughts about the speech and this is what they came up with as a small change we can do to save the earth.

-- Microplastic are small plastic particles which can accumulate in human/animal bodies and also in oceans.
-They are also present in some of the cosmetic products like toothpaste and scrubs.
+-Microplastic are small plastic particles that can accumulate in human/animal bodies and also in oceans.
+They are also present in some cosmetic products like toothpaste and scrubs.
 They are very hard to eradicate due to their small size.